 Additionally, wild hemp, similar to industrial hemp, contains very little THC.
-However, cannabis laws prohibit the mass cultivation of hemp by farmers due to the cultural taboo surrounding marijuana in the US.
-With legalization, though, hemp products are making a comeback.
+Until recently, federal law prohibited the growing of industrial hemp, but the 2018 Farm Bill changed that.
+With legalization, though, hemp products (aka CBD products) are making a comeback.
 The hemp wick, for example, is becoming a more common household product.

 What Is A Hemp Wick?

 The hemp wick is simply an alternative method of withholding a flame.
 It is similar to the white extension coming from a candle, a flammable piece of string that can burn with long-lasting control.
 Hemp wick is made from hemp fiers, and is typically coated with beeswax to create a natural, waxy coating that keeps a flame intact for long periods of time.
 Hemp wick is usually wrapped around a lighter for an easy lighting experience.